 Dr. Cha is committed to a career dedicated to patient-oriented research in the field of brain tumor imaging.
 She believes that non-invasive imaging technology will make important contributions to the health of patients through improving the specificity and precision of diagnosis and treatment monitoring, which will have significant impact on therapeutic decisions.

-Dr. Cha has been awarded for several NIH grants where she served as Principal Investigator and Co-Principal Investigator.
+Dr. Cha has been awarded several NIH grants, serving as Principal Investigator and Co-Principal Investigator on many NIH projects.
 She has published 87 articles, and she has written 77 peer-reviewed articles and 4 book chapters.